alexanderluna/php/learning_php/README.md

 ### Variables

 Variables start with a dollar sign ($) and are case sensitive.
 The scope of the variable depends on where you set it.
-It is possible to make variable gloablly available using the **global** keyword:
+It is possible to make variable globally available using the **global** keyword:

 ```php